Dems who fumed at Nunes for jeopardizing ‘sources and methods’ now demand Mueller report in full

 He added: “Redactions are unacceptable. #ReleasetheReport.”

-But Schiff, D-Calif., is one of several Democrats who blasted then-House Intelligence Committee Chairman Devin Nunes, R-Calif. during the last Congress for releasing a GOP memo on alleged abuses of the Foreign Intelligence Surveillance Act (FISA), which described the unverified Trump "dossier" as critical for obtaining surveillance warrants to spy on a Trump campaign aide.
+But Schiff, D-Calif., is one of several Democrats who blasted then-House Intelligence Committee Chairman Devin Nunes, R-Calif., during the last Congress for releasing a GOP memo on alleged abuses of the Foreign Intelligence Surveillance Act (FISA).
+The memo described the unverified Trump "dossier" as critical for obtaining surveillance warrants to spy on a Trump campaign aide.

 The GOP memo, which was also four pages long, was released in an unredacted and declassified format, with White House approval.